ELS-RD/kernl/docs/how-to-guides/support-new-model.md

 activation  Tanh()
 ```

 We don't need the node names to be the same as the ones in the graph we want to match, what is important is that we match the same node pattern.
+In our example, the node names differ (`fc1` and `tanh` in the graph, `linear` and `activation` in the pattern subgraph), but the modules called are identical (`Linear` and `Tanh`).

-We may now write our replacement subgraph with the ReLU activation function and display its FX Graph.
+We have our pattern subgraph, we may now write our replacement subgraph with the ReLU activation function and display its FX Graph.

 ``` { .py }
 class Replacement(torch.nn.Module):